 The information for patients on nhs.uk regarding continuity of medicine supply if there is a No Deal EU Exit has been updated.

-We have now said goodbye to Dr Blackman who has left the practice to start enjoying her retirement and we are looking forward to welcoming Dr Miggi Morgan to the practice.
-She will join us in September.
-Dr Gibson has taken over Dr Blackman's list of patients in the meantime but of course patients are free to book appointments with any doctor they choose.
+We are delighted to welcome Dr Miggi Morgan to the practice.
+Dr Morgan has taken over Dr Blackman's list of patients but of course patients are free to book appointments with any doctor they choose.

 New Text Message Service - MJog

 We are pleased to announce that we are using a new text messaging reminder service.
 You will be able to reply with “CANCEL” if you are unable to attend your appointment.